egoebelbecker/pi_temperature/README.md

 It expects to see the same configuration file and use it to find the readings, but ti does expect the file with be in its working directory.

-Point your web browser at the Raspberry Pi, on port 5000.
+Point your web browser at the Raspberry Pi, on port 8000.
+The page refreshes every few seconds.